iampa1teja/RPDDataCollector/README.md

 ## What It Does

-Uses your phone's gyroscope + accelerometer to capture motion data during robot teleoperation and streams it to a Python server ([rpd-lib](link-to-python-repo)) running on your PC.
+Uses your phone's gyroscope + accelerometer to capture motion data during robot teleoperation and streams it to a Python server running on your PC.

 ---